rmkanda/tools/README.md

 ## IDE Plugins

+Most of the above tools have plugins support.
+Below are the some of the plugins.

+- [Vuln Cost](https://snyk.io/security-scanner-vuln-cost/) - Find security vulnerabilities in open source packages while you code in JavaScript, TypeScript and HTML.
 - [Grype](https://github.com/anchore/grype-vscode) - The Grype extension makes it easy to know when your project is using dependencies that have known security vulnerabilities.
 - [Snyk Security Scanner](https://github.com/snyk/snyk-intellij-plugin) - The Snyk Vulnerability Scanner plugin for IDEs (like IntelliJ, eclipse, vscode) helps you find and fix security vulnerabilities in your projects, all from within your favorite IDE.
 - [Trivy Vulnerability Scanner](https://marketplace.visualstudio.com/items?itemName=AquaSecurityOfficial.trivy-vulnerability-scanner) - Trivy Vulnerability Scanner is a VS Code plugin that helps you find vulnerabilities in your software projects without leaving the comfort of your VS Code window.